 Born in Wheeling, WV, I graduated from the University of Notre Dame with a degree in Chemistry and German as well as a Naval ROTC commission.
 Following training as a nuclear engineer and submarine officer, I served aboard USS ALBANY (SSN 753) in Norfolk, VA and completed three deployments to the North Atlantic.

-“An extravagant and wheeling stranger of here and everywhere” (Othello 1.1.134-5), I first began to teach English literature in the spring of 1999 at Wheeling Central Catholic High School.
-I received a Master’s in English and American Literature from the University of Notre Dame in May 2001.
-During this time I also served as the Executive Director for the first two seasons of the Notre Dame Shakespeare Festival.
-In 2007, I earned my doctorate from the University of Pennsylvania, and I feel very fortunate to have met so many outstanding scholars there — both on the faculty and in the graduate program.
-I held a postdoctoral fellowship at Fordham University in 2007-2008.
+I first began to teach English literature at Wheeling Central Catholic High School before receiving a Master’s in English and American Literature from the University of Notre Dame.
+During this time I was also the Executive Director for the first two seasons of the Notre Dame Shakespeare Festival.
+I earned my doctorate from the University of Pennsylvania, and then held a postdoctoral fellowship at Fordham University.

-I am presently an Associate Professor of English at the University of Missouri – St. Louis where I enjoy teaching many thoughtful, engaging students.
-I’m currently undertaking a book project with the working title Shakespeare at Sea: A Cultural History of Theatricality in the Royal Navy, 1790-1945.
-Its aim is to help enrich our understanding of the theatrical and literary cultures of the Royal Navy during the Age of Sail.
-My first book, Shakespeare’s Medieval Craft: Remnants of the Mysteries on the London Stage, published by Cornell University Press in 2014, demonstrates the central importance of stage properties, technologies, and theatrical practices from pre-Reformation religious drama to Shakespeare’s stagecraft.
+I am Associate Professor of English Literature at the University of Missouri – St. Louis and the 2018-19 recipient of the UMSL Chancellor’s Award for Excellence in Teaching.
+My work has appeared in Exemplaria, the Journal of Medieval and Early Modern Studies, Shakespeare Quarterly, and elsewhere.
+I’m currently undertaking a book project with the working title Shakespeare at Sea: A Cultural History of Theatricality in the Royal Navy.
+Its aim is to help enrich our understanding of the theatrical and literary cultures of the Royal Navy from the Age of Sail to the present.
+My first book, Shakespeare’s Medieval Craft: Remnants of the Mysteries on the London Stage (Cornell University Press), demonstrates the central importance of stage properties, technologies, and theatrical practices from pre-Reformation religious drama to Shakespeare’s stagecraft.